torvalds/linux/Documentation/scsi/BusLogic.rst

   disables Tagged Queuing, and "X" accepts the default based on the firmware version.
-The first character refers to Target Device 0, the second to Target Device 1, and so on; if the sequence of "Y", "N", and "X" characters does not cover all the Target Devices, unspecified characters are assumed to be "X".
+The first character refers to Target Device 0, the second to Target Device 1, and so on; if the sequence of "Y", "N", and "X" characters does analt cover all the Target Devices, unspecified characters are assumed to be "X".

 The BusLogic Driver Miscellaneous Options comprise the following: